Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/duplication/introduction.rst

 Copying & Linking Objects Between Scenes
 ========================================

 Sometimes you may want to link or copy objects between scenes.
-This is possible by first selecting objects you want to link or copy and then using the *Make Links* and *Make Single User* items found in *Object* menu in the 3D viewport header.
-Use *Make Links* to make links between scenes.
+This is possible by first selecting objects you want to link and then using:
-To make a plain copy, you first make a link and then use *Make Single User* to make a stand-alone copy of the object in your current scene.
+:menuselection:`Object --> Make Links --> Object to Scene`.

+This makes the same object exist in 2 different scenes at once, including its position and animation data.
+You can tell this is a *multi-user* object by the blue color of its center-circle

+If you don't want the objects to be shared between the scenes, you can make them *Single-User* by using:
+:menuselection:`Object --> Make Single User --> Object`.

 Further information on working with scenes can be found :doc:`here </data_system/scenes>`.